-- Students are able to (1) understand the place of Australian agriculture in world food production; (2) recall key characteristics and agronomy of major crops grown in Western Australia; (3) know the major pathogens and weeds that affect crops in Western Australia and how they can be controlled; (4) discuss how agricultural systems can be managed to achieve more sustainable production; (5) demonstrate the use of models to simulate complex agricultural systems; and (6) demonstrate critical thinking at a farming systems scale.
+Students are able to (1) explain the place of Australian agriculture in world food production; (2) recall key characteristics and agronomy of major crops grown in Western Australia; (3) articulate how agricultural systems can be managed to achieve more sustainable production; (4) explain crop and weed models and how they can be used to simulate complex agricultural systems; (5) explain the impact of the major pathogens and weeds on crops in Western Australia and formulate how they can be controlled; and (6) demonstrate critical thinking at a farming systems scale.

-- Typically this unit is assessed in the following ways: (1) farm project; (2) assignments (modelling and field day); and (3) examination.
+Indicative assessments in this unit are as follows: (1) agronomy report; (2) assignments (modelling and field day); and (3) online quizzes.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Ken Flower

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.